thunder-so/brochure/docs/index.md

       <p>Thunder will install all dependent infrastructure on your account, such as S3 bucket, CloudFront distribution, Lambdas, neccessary IAM roles, CodeBuild project, ECR, CodePipeline.</p>
     </article>
     <article class="feature">
-      <h3>Choose your compute</h3>
+      <h3>Choice of Serverless Compute</h3>
-      <p>From a simple API endpoint with Lambda, or a full-stack application using Elastic Compute Service (ECS) - Deploy on a compute platform appropriate for your app.</p>
+      <p>Lambda or Fargate - Host full-stack applications with all modern features of server-side rendering using a compute platform appropriate for your app.</p>
     </article>
     <article class="feature">
       <h3>Own everything</h3>